First-Order Algorithms Without Lipschitz Gradient: A Sequential Local Optimization Approach: Introduction

 \section{Introduction}

-{\bf Problem Setting.} In this paper, we consider solving the following non-convex and non-gradient-Lipschitz optimization (No-Grad-Lip) problem:

-where the non-convex objective function $f(\cdot)$ is continuously differentiable, globally lower bounded, and its gradient $\nabla f(\cdot)$ may not be globally Lipschitz continuous.
-That is, there does not exist a finite $L>0$ such that the following condition holds true:

-There are many practical examples that have such a challenging No-Grad-Lip property, as we list below.
-The first set of examples contains matrix/tensor factorization problem.
-For example, consider the following symmetric tensor decomposition problem in CP format, see e.g. \cite{kolda2009tensor,comon2008symmetric}:
+In this paper, we consider the nonconvex and non-gradient-Lipschitz (No-Grad-Lip) optimization problem $\min\{f(x): x\in\mathbb{R}^n\},$ where $f(\cdot)$ is nonconvex, continuously differentiable and globally lower bounded, yet its gradient $\nabla f(\cdot)$ may not be globally Lipschitz continuous.
+Many practical examples exhibit such challenging No-Grad-Lip property, which are listed below. \begin{example}[Tensor Decomposition] Let $\cT\in\RR^{d\times \cdots\times d}$ be a $k$-dimensional tensor.
+Then the symmetric tensor decomposition in CP format, see e.g. \cite{kolda2009tensor,comon2008symmetric}, solves the following problem

-where $x_i\in\RR^d$ are vector variables and $\gamma_i$ are scalar variables, $\cT\in\RR^{d\times \cdots\times d}$ is a $k$-dimensional tensor, and ``$\otimes$'' denotes the Kronecker product.
-It is clear that the Hessian matrix of the objective function grows unboundedly as $\|x_i\|$'s grow.
-Therefore, such an objective function does not satisfy the global Lipschitz continuity condition \eqref{eq:global:lip}.
-Similarly, closely related non-symmetric tensor or matrix factorization problems also do not satisfy \eqref{eq:global:lip}.
+where $x_i\in\RR^d$ are vectors, $\gamma_i$ are scalars, and $\otimes$ denotes the Kronecker product. \end{example} The Hessian of the objective function grows unbounded as the $\|x_i\|$'s grow, which prevents a globally Lipschitz gradient.
+Similar issues also exist in non-symmetric tensor/matrix factorization.

-The second set of examples are related to training deep neural networks with smooth activation.
-Consider the loss function of an autoencoder model \cite{hinton2006reducing}:

-where $X\in\RR^{d\times N}$ is the data matrix consisting of $N$ data points (each with dimension $d$), $W_i$'s are some weight matrices, and $\sigma(\cdot)$ is an activation function that applies elementwisely to a matrix input.
-Besides the unsupervised auto-encoder, the supervised neural network model also shares such No-Lip-Grad property:

-where $Y\in\R^{N}$ is a row vector that contains the labels of the data points.
-Recently in \cite[Sec.
-H]{zhang2019gradient-clipping}, it is verified numerically when training neural networks, the gradient Lipschitz constants vary significantly across different training iterations, and they are not bounded.